-Calendly makes it so that consumers, students, and club organizers can likely achieve their scheduling needs with the free version.
-Most small business owners will want the integration features and custom branding, so they will upgrade to a higher plan.
+Calendly makes it so that consumers, students, and club organizers all likely fit into their free user buyer persona, and can achieve their scheduling needs with the free version.
+In contrast, most small business owners will want the integration features and custom branding, so they will pay a higher price to upgrade to a better plan.

-Why is freemium so controversial?
-Well, many SaaS entrepreneurs and marketers believe that a freemium plan is a means for customer acquisition, and that it doesn’t even count as a pricing model.
+Why is freemium pricing so controversial?
+Many SaaS entrepreneurs and marketers believe that a freemium plan with a free or lower price options is merely a means for onboarding and growing the customer base, and that it doesn’t even count as a pricing model.
 That may be true, but it is something that goes on your pricing page, and the features that get included (or not) are something that comes up during overall pricing discussions, so we’re including it here.

 Not a fit for: Freemium isn’t a fit for SaaS products that are very niche (only address certain verticals or industries), or for products that can only provide value to medium and large businesses.

 It’s also typically not a fit for SaaS products that, even if they are aimed at B2B, can’t be used by consumers at all.
 The most successful SaaS companies with freemium versions all have some B2C use cases (churches, schools, clubs, other organizations), even if that’s not the target customer.

 2. Per user

 Just like it sounds, with per user pricing, a company is charging based on how many users.
 ProductPlan, a road mapping software, charges this way, although they also use feature-based pricing.